Atmos4/van-element/docs/examples.md

 ## 2. Normal VanJS code

 Van Element is just a way to hydrate VanJS.
-So we could simply take our VanJS code and bind it to a custom element tag, and Van Element will put it in the DOM for us!
+So we could simply take VanJS code and bind it to a custom element tag, and Van Element will put it in the DOM for us!

-As an example, let's shamefully take the Hello world program from VanJS's home page 🙃
+As an example, let's shamefully take the Hello world program from VanJS's home page 🤫

 ::: details Code
 <<< @/components.ts#minigame {typescript}